metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

     sudo journalctl --unit phoebe

+## Installing Perl

+If you are on GNU/Linx or macOS, I recommend installing from [Perlbrew](https://perlbrew.pl/).
+Each Perl installation comes with its own library directories, so if you switch Perl version, you need to reinstall Phoebe for that Perl version.

 ## Troubleshooting

+🔥 Unknown command phoebe 🔥 If you installed Phoebe using cpan or cpanm and you still get this error, then something about your Perl installation isn't working.
+Phoebe probably got installed in some directory, you just need to make sure it's in your PATH.
+If you use zsh and Perlbrew, for example, you need to add the following line to your `~/.zshenv` file:

+    source ${HOME}/perl5/perlbrew/etc/bashrc

 🔥 **1408A0C1:SSL routines:ssl3\_get\_client\_hello:no shared cipher** 🔥 If you
 created a new certificate and key using elliptic curves using an older OpenSSL,